paulaneesh7/Next-Auth-Setup/README.md

 ## Next Auth Setup

-Complete Setup for Next Auth with ShadCN
+Complete Setup for Next Auth for GitHub provider with ShadCN